streamsend-io/docsify/overview.md

 ### Infinite Retries

-Perhaps you need to send large volumes of images from a remote field-team with a poor network connection; where you want to "click send and forget" and not worry about network service interruptions.
+A streaming protocol handles network service interruptions by retrying: when configured to *retry infinitely* a Streamsend Uploader will silently and automatically continue to try to send file-chunks when network disconnections occur.
+This differs from some file-send protocols; which fail and terminate when network errors occur

 ### Low Latency

-Most file-senders are sequential and serial: chunks of a file are sent in parallel, using Kafka topic partitions and consumer groups.
+An Uploader, like any Kafka producer, can send file chunks serially or in parallel, using features such as topic partitions and in-flight connections.
+This edition is serial, but a parallelized edition will be available soon.

 ### Compression